Sam Utu

 Best Fit

-A program that utilizes a versatile blocking scheme, incorporating both zone and gap concepts, would be an ideal fit for Utu.
-This would leverage his superior athleticism in space on zone runs and pulls, while also taking advantage of his power and technique in man-blocking situations.
-His ability to anchor in pass protection makes him a fit for any offensive system, including those with a pass-heavy approach.
+A program that utilizes a versatile blocking scheme, blending zone and gap concepts, would be an ideal fit.
+This would leverage his superior mobility and ability to get out in space while also showcasing his power at the point of attack.
+His high technical floor makes him a scheme-versatile prospect who could succeed in any system.

 Player Comparison